phoenixframework/phoenix/guides/request_lifecycle.md

 end
 ```

-You can read more about function components and the `~H` heex templates in the `Phoenix.Component` documentation.
+You can read more about function components and `~H` heex templates in the `Phoenix.Component` documentation.

 Now lets define a template in its own file.
 First delete our `def index(assigns)` function from above and replace it with an `embed_templates` declaration: